chvmp/champ_setup_assistant/README.md

   - **Robot Walking Height** (meters) - Distance from hip to the ground while walking.
 Take note that setting this parameter too high can get your robot unstable.

-  - **COM X Translation** (meters) - You can use this parameter to move the reference point in the X axis.
+  - **CoM X Translation** (meters) - You can use this parameter to move the reference point in the X axis.
 This is useful when you want to compensate for the weight if the center of mass is not in the middle of the robot (from front hip to rear hip).
 For instance, if you find that the robot is heavier at the back, you'll set a negative value to shift the reference point to the back.

   - **Odometry Scaler** - You can use this parameter as a multiplier to the calculated velocities for dead reckoning.
 This can be useful to compensate odometry errors on open-loop systems.
 Normally this value ranges from 1.0 to 1.20.